AmozPay/OtterLib/docs/ArchitectureOverview.md

 ## abstract
 ### main
 the main is already implemented.
-Actualy the main expose 2 fonction to integrate code.
+Actualy the main use 2 fonction who need to be implement by game developpeur
    - registerComponents
+>function where we register all component who will be used
    - registerSystems
+>function where we register all system who will be used
 ### Base loop
+Implement a actual loop